ccao-data/data-architecture/dbt/models/reporting/docs.md

 ### Assumptions

-- Taking the max value by 14-digit PIN and year is sufficient for accurate values.
+- Taking an arbitrary value by 14-digit PIN and year is sufficient for accurate values.
 We do this because even given the criteria to de-dupe `asmt_all`, we still end up with duplicates by PIN and year.